rdbch/COVID-19-Forecast/README.md

 # ********* WORK IN PROGRESS *****************
 # COVID-19-Playground
-This repository implements Recurrent Neural Network, which predicts the spread of COVID-19 accross the world.
+This repository implements a Recurrent Neural Network, which predicts the spread of COVID-19 accross the world.
 To accomplish this, a model is trained for each country, taking into account its nearest neighbors in terms of growth (later explained).

 ## Table of contents
 1. [Table of contents](#table-of-contents)